Missouri Humanities Council: Veterans' Creative Writing Initiative

 MH partners with organizations across the state to provide veterans and their families with an outlet for self-expression through writing.
 Our Veterans Programs offer support to new and experienced writers through workshops, readings, podcasts, and an annual publication, Proud to Be: Writing by American Warriors.
 Together, these programs encourage hundreds of veterans to tell their stories each year.

 In collaboration with various partners, MH helps provide creative writing workshops for veterans.
 Other successful components of this program include an annual writing contest and the production of an anthology, "Proud to Be," which is published in partnership with Warriors Arts Alliance and Southeast Missouri State University Press.

 Signature Series

-Each year, MH presents a Signature Series highlighting a humanities theme significant to Missourians in the past, present, and future.
-Across all our core programs, MH staff plan events, workshops, presentations, and activities on the chosen theme to hold across the state throughout the calendar year.
+Each year, the Missouri Humanities Council (MH) presents a Signature Series focusing on a humanities theme relevant to the state’s history, culture, or society.
+Events, workshops, presentations, and other activities related to the theme are organized across the state throughout the calendar year.